wputra/sturdy-fortnight/README.md

 curl -X DELETE http://127.0.0.1:4567/1

 ## Useful Tips
-1. App code is mounted to `web` docker container. and we use `rerun` so the server will recognise code changes without restart.
+1. App code is mounted to `web` docker container.
+We use `rerun` so the server will recognise code changes without restart.
 2. To enter `web` docker container, please do `docker-compose exec web /bin/bash`.
 3. To enter `db` docker container, please do `docker-compose exec db /bin/sh`.